PBC Ural Great Perm

-PBC Ural Great Perm was a Russian professional basketball club that was located in Perm, Russia.
+PBC Ural Great Perm was a Russian professional basketball club located in Perm.
 The club's home arena was Molot Sports Hall.
 The team played in the Russian Super League.

 History

 The club was established in the year 1995 on the basis of the local Technical University team.
-Ural Great won the Russian League championship on two occasions, in the years 2001 and 2002 and the Russian Cup in the year 2004.
+Ural Great won the Russian League championship on two occasions, in the years 2001 and 2002 (the only time between 1992 and 2022, when CSKA Moscow hadn't won russian championship) and the Russian Cup in the year 2004.
 They also won the NEBL championship in the year 2001.
 Ural also won the EuroCup Challenge championship in the year 2006.

 On October 14, 2008, court bailiffs seized Ural Great's office furniture and equipment for unpaid debts.
 The team went bankrupt and did not participate in any further competitions.